 As a Farm Credit West borrower, you are a member of a cooperative and entitled to share in its financial success.
 Every year, Farm Credit West returns profits to customers - the owners - as patronage dividends, significantly reducing total borrowing costs.

 At each year end, the Board of Directors evaluates whether to retain Farm Credit West’s net income to strengthen our capital position or to distribute a portion of the net income to customers by declaring a qualified/cash patronage dividend.
-Whether it is distributed in cash, or maintained as retained earnings, since 2001 Farm Credit West has allocated 100% of its net income to its customers.
+Whether it is distributed in cash, or maintained as retained earnings, Farm Credit West allocates 100% of its net income to its customers.

 Qualified/cash patronage distributions reduce your effective interest cost and save you money.
 If you’re borrowing from a lender that doesn’t return a portion of its profits to you, consider doing more of your business with Farm Credit West – where you are the stockholder.
 Remember, you own Farm Credit West and you share in the earnings.